jd-solanki/vue-framework-guidelines/src/guide/index.md

 ## Goals

-- Framework API & Usage Stability is important because developers don't actively work on same project forever
+- Framework API & Usage Stability is important because users don't actively work on same project forever
 - DX & Speed should not get compromised as this allows developing app faster
 - Do consider the RTL & I18n
-- When developer consumes your component framework and customize it their code shouldn't have to be duplicated due to framework limitations.
+- When user consumes your component framework and customize it their code shouldn't have to be duplicated due to framework limitations.
 Check [this](/scenarios.html#table-component-pagination-slot) scenario.

 :::details My Thoughts